budlabs/bashbud/doc/03CA_generator_priority.md

 2. user specific generator (**USG**)
 3. system wide generator (**SWG**)

-Below is are some example to illustrate how this works:
+Below are some examples to illustrate how this works:

 ```